simplejson/simplejson/index.rst

    .. versionchanged:: 2.1.0
       *use_decimal* is new in 2.1.0.

+   If *handle_datetime* is true (default: ``False``) then JSON strings containing standard ISO formatted timestamps, dates and times will be decoded respectively as :class:`datetime.datetime`, :class:`datetime.date` and :class:`datetime.time`.

+   .. versionchanged:: 3.4.0
+      *handle_datetime* is new in 3.4.0.

    To use a custom :class:`JSONDecoder` subclass, specify it with the ``cls`` kwarg.
 Additional keyword arguments will be passed to the constructor of the class.
 You probably shouldn't do this.